-An Overview: Canister Vacuum Cleaners
+An Overview: Canister Vac Cleaners

 Nearly all canister vacuums have a 1-year warranty that covers parts as well as labor.
-Some brands give you a 3- to 5-year warranty.
+Some brands give you a 3 to 5 year warranty.
 Most brands offer an extended warranty for an extra cost.

 Tips on Purchasing

-Any time you shop for a canister vacuum, look for needs-based features, just like versatile tools if you have a lot of furniture, molding and drapes to clean; longer cords and hoses if you have a large space; and lighter-weight machines if you would like to transport the unit between floors.
-Preferably, take a vacuum for a test drive and make sure the attachments are really simple to use, the collection canister is easy to empty, and the unit is not hard to maneuver.
+Any time you shop for a canister vacuum, look for needs-based features.
+Just like versatile tools if you have a lot of furniture, molding and drapes to clean.
+Longer cords and hoses if you have a large space and lighter weight machines if you would like to transport the unit between floors.
+Preferably, take a vacuum for a test drive and make sure the attachments are really simple to use.
+The collection canister is easy to empty and the unit is not hard to maneuver.

 Auckland Carpet Cleanings 09-489 5599